AMANUELBRS/readme-template/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank
+we would like to thank
 - our teacher
 - our group members

 <p align="right">(<a href="#readme-top">back to top</a>)</p>